Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

 ## Build and Install

-To build and install your own version of these adapters you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and build (recommended) or gather the necessary jars yourself and build it manually.
+To build and install your own version of the simulator you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and build (recommended) or gather the necessary jars yourself and build it manually.
 For the sake of simplicity only the Maven case is detailed here.

 ### Maven

-You can easily build the adapter jars to deploy into the Lightstreamer server using Maven through the `pom.xml` file located in the root folder of this project.
+You can easily build the jar using Maven through the `pom.xml` file located in the root folder of this project.
 As an alternative, you can use any other alternative build tool (e.g. Gradle, Ivy, etc.).

 Assuming Maven is installed and available in your path you can build the demo by running
 ```sh
  $mvn install dependency:copy-dependencies
 ```

-If the task completes successfully it also creates a `target` folder, with the jar of the adapter and all the needed dependencies.
+If the task completes successfully it also creates a `target` folder, with the jar of the simulator and all the needed dependencies.

 ## Setting up the Demo